 Quarrat Ann Kadwani will play 13 characters in her one-woman, autobiographical play ‘They Call Me Q’ at 7 p.m.
 Monday, Oct.
 23.

 The Office of Intercultural Affairs works to promote the open exchange of ideas, cross-cultural collaboration, and respect for all among the many diverse identities and perspectives represented within our campus community.
-The office also works to ensure a successful holistic learning experience for our students from historically underrepresented identities and backgrounds, including but not limited to, students of color, first-generation students, students with disabilities, and LGBTQI+ students.
+The office also works to ensure a successful holistic learning experience for our students from historically marginalized identities and backgrounds, including but not limited to, students of color, first-generation students, students with disabilities, and LGBTQIA+ students.